-School Support Officers, or SSOs as they are commonly known in South Australia, work in schools under the supervision of a classroom teacher to provide learning, developmental, social, behavioural, operational and physical support to students with additional needs such as disabilities and disorders.
+School Services Officers, or SSOs as they are commonly known in South Australia, work in schools under the supervision of a classroom teacher to provide learning, developmental, social, behavioural, operational and physical support to students with additional needs.

-Still now sure about what SSO's are expected to do?
-Here is what some of the latest research has said about the roles and responsibilities of school support officers:
+Here is what some of the latest research has said about the roles and responsibilities of School Services Officers:

 A Victorian study said that the four main areas where teacher’s aides are focused on are ‘a) inclusion in the school community, (b) curriculum, (c) classroom management, and (d) student support.’

-Another study published in the International Journal of Inclusive Education, stated that teacher’s aides have a ‘pivotal, complex and ambiguous role’ in terms of supporting students with disabilities.
+Another study published in the International Journal of Inclusive Education, stated that SSOs have a ‘pivotal, complex and ambiguous role’ in terms of supporting students with disabilities.

 Other studies such as this one in 2016, found that ‘students with disabilities in full-day kindergarten have higher reading and mathematics outcomes at the end of kindergarten when the classroom has a teacher's aide.’

-There are over 150 schools, services and centres in SA specifically catering to the needs of students with disabilities.
-Almost all of these services require the services of qualified SSOs (meaning someone who has completed a school support officer course such as the CHC40221 Certificate IV in School Based Education Support).
-You MAY end up working in any one of these schools such as Seaford Secondary College Disability Unit, Modbury Special School, or Adelaide East Education Centre.
-Once you have completed a reputable SSO course, the sky is opportunities are endless!
+There are over 150 schools, services and centres in SA that specifically cater for the needs of students with disabilities.
+Almost all of these services employ qualified SSOs (meaning someone who has completed a School Services Officer course such as the CHC40221 Certificate IV in School Based Education Support).
+You MAY end up working in any one of these schools, such as Seaford Secondary College Disability Unit, Modbury Special School, or Adelaide East Education Centre.

 Generally speaking, the higher the SSO course or qualification, the better.
 It looks better on your resume and gives you a leg up in the job market.
 It also means that you are as highly qualified as possible in terms of your work as an SSO.

-The top level school support officer course is the CHC40221 Certificate IV in School Based Education Support.
+The top level School Services Officer course is the CHC40221 Certificate IV in School Based Education Support.
 This particular qualification specialises in special needs and covers most of the main disabilities that you are likely to come across in a school.
-After completing this SSO course you will be able to work as an SSO in any school doing a wide range of tasks.
-Whether that means working with special means or non-disabled students (often called neurotypical, mainstream students etc.).
+After completing this SSO course you will be able to work as an SSO in any school in South Australia.

 The main avenue to become an SSO is as follows: